Object-oriented Neural Programming (OONP) for Document Understanding: Conclusion

 \section{Conclusion}

 We proposed Object-oriented Neural Programming (\OONPx), a framework for semantically parsing in-domain documents. \OONP is neural net-based, but equipped with sophisticated architecture and mechanism for document understanding, therefore nicely combining interpretability and learnability.
-Our experiments on both synthetic and real-world document parsing tasks have shown that \OONP can learn to handle fairly complicated ontology with training data of modest sizes.
+Experiments on both synthetic and real-world datasets have shown that \OONP outperforms several strong baselines by a large margin on parsing fairly complicated ontology.